Previous Lab Members

 Matteo Bernabucci, PhD

 Matteo joined the lab after previous experiences in Canada and US.
 He has a solid background in slice electrophysiology, combined with a unique experience in the Patch-seq technique, learned in Andreas Tolias’ lab.
 Before that, Matteo has spent several years studying mouse models of pain and anxiety disorders in the laboratories of Min Zhuo (University of Toronto) and Yu Shin Kim (UTMB, Galveston).
 He holds a master degree in Biology (Biotechnology) and a PhD in Psychobiology and Psychopharmacology (La Sapienza University in Rome).
-In Pang’s lab, Matteo will focus his research focusing on some physiological aspects of glucagon-like peptide 1 (GLP-1) on the paraventricular nucleus of the hypothalamus (PVN) and nucleus tractus solitarius (NTS).
+In Pang’s lab, Matteo focused his research focusing on physiological aspects of glucagon-like peptide 1 (GLP-1) on the paraventricular nucleus of the hypothalamus (PVN) and nucleus tractus solitarius (NTS).
 His home city is Rome, Italy.

 Sarah D. Espineli, Rutgers University (Douglas College)